natchanon-me/Shopee_Product_Detection/README.md

 2nd try ------> EfficientNetB7 ----------------------> training acc = 0.7

 3rd try ------> Bilinear Using EfficientNetB7 -------> training acc = 0.8 --------> test acc = 0.79

+Right now (13/06/21) The best i've got is around 0.8 test accuracy.

+Problem : I've try the same way as 3rd try, but this time i unfreeze the transfer layers but its lack of resource.

+--> Cleaning data using dhash to get rid of duplicated images